 On the 7th October 1990 we produced our first issue from Manchester.
 It was a momentous occasion, not only in moving from Bowling Green Lane to Oxford Street, Manchester, but also in switching from contract typesetters to desktop publishing using Apple Mac computers.

 Since then modern technology has moved on at a furious pace, and The Universe has expanded from a single newspaper company into a modern, sophisticated publishing house with more than 15 titles in its portfolio, including The Catholic Times, The Catholic Companion, The Catholic Who’s Who, Church Building & Heritage Review, as well as a whole range of special Catholic publications designed, produced and distributed for Catholic organisations.

-In April 2015 we achieved another milestone in moving our entire operation to the prestigious Guardian Print Centre in Manchester, and The Catholic Universe moved from a tabloid to the Guardian‘s larger, and very modern, Berliner format.
+In April 2015 we moved our entire operation to the prestigious Guardian Print Centre in Manchester, and The Catholic Universe moved from a tabloid to the Guardian‘s larger Berliner format.
 New sections were launched, including a weekly Around the Parishes supplement, and a Weekend Companion pullout of family-centred non-religious news and features.

 In addition, our online activities include a comprehensive Catholic shop, and the facility to download our publications from anywhere in the world.

 In March 2019 the Guardian Print Centre closed, and we relocated to new offices at Oakland House, Stretford, Manchester.

 On 1st May 2020 The Catholic Times was merged with The Catholic Universe to create a single publication – The Catholic Universe is now the UK’s ONLY national weekly Catholic newspaper.